blurer/notes/python-notes.md

 * list comprehension
  * allows you to generate a list in one line of code, combines for loop and creation
   * `squares = [value**2 for value in range(1,11)]`

+#### Dictionaires
+* a dictionary is a collection of *key-value pairs*
+* each key is connected to a value and you can use a key to access the value associated with that key
+* a keys value can be number, string, list, or another dictionary
+* dictionary is wrapped in braces with a series of key-value pairs inside the braces
+  * `alien_0 = {'color': 'green', 'points': 5}`
+* to access values in a dictionary, give the name of the dictionary and place the key inside []
+  * `print(alien_0['color'])`